Bartosz-Szopiera/monterail-test/README.md

 I would like to make it look like more finished piece of work so in the coming days I will try to introduce following
 changes:
-- [ ] Load only limited number of question from Firebase and display all on the all-question view.
 - [ ] Load only limited number of questions from JSON to the all-question view.
 - [ ] Add button to load more questions.
 - [ ] Add timestamp to each question for sorting.
-- [ ] Add method to read certain data from question and display it in the `questionSummary` component
+- [x] Add method to read certain data from question and display it in the `questionSummary` component
   (the single question "tile" in all-questions vie)
     - peers involved
     - total number of activities (answers + comments)
-- [ ] Fix titles of questions to accommodate better to long chunks of text (however with some limit).
+- [x] Fix titles of questions to accommodate better to long chunks of text.
-- [ ] Add 'link' to profile modal to each user avatar and name except from avatar in modal itself.
+- [x] Add 'link' to profile modal to each user avatar and name except from avatar in modal itself.
 - [ ] Anchor page's header (fixed position).
 - [ ] Disable viewport scroll while profile modal is visible.